Start 7-day free trial

 Tips for successful prepayments

 Imagine you’re an in-demand bakery with a big reputation.
-A customer wants a custom cake for a party but keeps changing their mind.
-If you don’t have a clear commitment, there is a risk you could waste time and ingredients.
+A customer wants a cake for a party but keeps changing their mind.
+If you don’t have a clear commitment, you could waste time and ingredients.

 Asking for prepayment is like having the customer “put their money where their mouth is.”
-It helps you avoid baking a cake that goes uncollected, costing you time, ingredients, and essentially money.
+It helps you avoid baking a cake that doesn’t get collected, costing you time, ingredients, and money.

 • Clear communication is essential as this helps customers feel comfortable with paying upfront.
 If you’ve got glowing online reviews, then you could share them to build trust.